xentek/t_bird/README.md

 There are three options you can pass into your `TBird::Uploader` instance:

   - `:identifer`
-    - app specific identifer for his upload, e.g. your model's databae ID, timestamp, whatever
+    - app specific identifer for his upload, e.g. your model's databae ID, the date or timestamp, whatever
     - used as the folder this file's uploads are stored in on s3
       - you can pass a path fragment here to create a folder heirarchy, e.g. 'uploads/images'
       - don't want any folders?, just pass an empty string, e.g. `''`